 As a second stage, the developers assessed the relationship between two social risk factors (SFRs) and the outcome and examined the incremental effect in the multivariable model.
 They used dual-eligible status and the AHRQSES index as the two SFRs.
 They assessed the relationship between the SRF variables with the outcome and the incremental effect in a multivariable model (i.e., the extent to which the addition of any one of these variables improved model performance or changed hospital results).
 As an additional step, they assessed whether there was a "contextual effect" at the hospital level to assure the impact of the SFR on the outcome was not primarily due to differences in hospitals.
-They used decomposition analysis to assess the independent effects of the SFF variables at the patient level and the hospital level.
+They used decomposition analysis to assess the independent effects of the SRF variables at the patient level and the hospital level.

-The clinical variables as noted were not all statistically significant.

-The SFR variables however showed disparities in readmission rates; 2020 observed rate for dual eligible patients was 24.8% (compared to 21.3% for non-duals), and for patients with low AHRQ SES scores 23.7% (compared to 21.5% for high SES patients).
-They also evaluated the incremental effect of SRF variables on the risk adjustment model and found effect size (Odds Ratios) of 1.07 and 1.07 when added independently into the model.
+The clinical variables as noted were not all statistically significant, and many ORs were close to 1.00.
+The SFR variables however showed disparities in readmission rates; 2020 observed rate for dual eligible patients was 21.1% (compared to only 15.4% for non-duals), and for patients with low AHRQ SES scores 18.3% (compared to 15.6% for high SES patients).
+They also evaluated the incremental effect of SRF variables on the risk adjustment model and found effect size (Odds Ratios) of 1.12 and 1.10 when added independently into the model.
 NOTE that these ORs are similar to effect of MANY of the clinical factors included in the model.
-They found the C-statistic was relatively unchanged with addition of any of the SRF variables (constant at 0.61, which is not necessarily good fit to start with).
+They found the C-statistic was relatively unchanged with addition of any of the SRF variables (constant at 0.65, which is not necessarily good fit to start with).
 I would argue that the independent addition of many of the clinical variables included in the model that had ORs closer to 1.00 would also not change the C-statistic.

 Finally, they found the addition of SRF variables had little effect on hospital rates.
-The median absolute change in hospitals' RSRRs when adding a dual eligibility indicator was 0.023% (interquartile range [IQR] -0.017% - 0.028%) with a correlation coefficient between RSRRs for each hospital with and without dual eligibility added of 0.999.
-The median absolute change in hospitals' RSRRs when adding a low AHRQ SES Index score indicator to the model was 0.141% (IQR -0.132% - 0.147%) with a correlation coefficient between RSRRs for each hospital with and without an indicator for a low AHRQ SES Index score adjusted for cost of living at the census block group level is 0.980.
+The median absolute change in hospitals' RSRRs when adding a dual eligibility indicator was 0.015% (interquartile range [IQR] - 0.011% - 0.020%) with a correlation coefficient between RSRRs for each hospital with and without dual eligibility added of 0.998.
+The median absolute change in hospitals' RSRRs when adding a low AHRQ SES Index score indicator to the model was 0.063% (IQR -0.040% - 0.077%) with a correlation coefficient between RSRRs for each hospital with and without an indicator for a low AHRQ SES Index score adjusted for cost of living at the census block group level is 0.969.

-The contextual effect analysis of patient level vs. hospital level effects of the SRFs showed both the patient-level and hospital-level dual eligibility, as well as low AHRQSES Index effects, were significantly associated with HF readmission in the decomposition analysis.
-They claim that "the significance of the hospital-level effects indicates that if dual eligibility or low AHRQSES Index variables were used to adjust for patient-level differences, then some of the differences between hospitals would also be adjusted for, potentially obscuring a signal of hospital quality."
+The contextual effect analysis of patient level vs. hospital level effects of the SRFs showed both the patient-level and hospital-level dual eligibility, as well as low AHRQ SES Index effects, were significantly associated with AMI readmissions in the decomposition analysis.
+They claim that "the significance of the hospital-level effects indicates that if dual eligibility or low AHRQ SES Index variables were used to adjust for patient-level differences, then some of the differences between hospitals would also be adjusted for, potentially obscuring a signal of hospital quality."
 I would argue that this is not necessarily true; if appropriate risk adjustment methods are used, the adjustment can be made without losing the hospital effect which differentiates high performing vs. low performing hospitals.
-In fact, while the SES effect was greater on hospital level (not surprising as AHRQ index is community-based measure), the dual effect was greater at the patient level.